 Far From Paradise

-This new genre-defining EP, ‘Far from Paradise’ is by turns direct, nuanced and open.
+This new genre defining EP, ‘Far from Paradise’ is by turns direct, nuanced and open, to keep the listener fully engaged.
 The roots of the sound are gritty guitar, glowing valves, lush tremolo and deep reverb in a distinctively fluid expression.
 This unique sound carries the mood and tones of the EP expressed in rich, warm vocals.

 The album was recorded live at REC Studios in Sydney boasting an authentic, bombastic vibrancy which only a live recording can achieve.